 This is a disastrous statement to make during a job interview.

 What other questions should you never ask during a job interview?
 Share with us below!

 Popular search terms for this article:

-questions you should never ask in a job interview, 7 questions to ask during an interview, questions to ask during an interview, seven questions to ask during an interview, name something you could ask during an interview to make them think twice about hiring you, 7 questions to always ask in an interview, name something you might ask at a job interview that they might think twice about hiring you, name something you could ask in an interview that would make someone think twice about hiring you, name something you could ask in a job interview that makes a person think twice about hiring you, name sonething you ask in an interview that may q
+questions you should never ask in a job interview, 7 questions to ask during an interview, questions to ask during an interview, name somthing that if you asked during an interview they might think twice about hirring you, seven questions to ask during an interview, questions to ask in an interview, name something you can ask at a job interview that will make the person think twice about hiring you, name something you could ask during a job interview, what was the greatest band of the 90\s family feud, seven questions you cant ask when hiring